riverbed/Riverbed-Community-Toolkit/103-opentelemetry-otlp-python-app/README.md

 The web app should now be running as well as the traffic generator.
 Every trace will be collected by the Aternity APM OpenTelemetry Collector.

-You can also browse the app, navigating to http://localhost:8103/server_request or call the url from a command line.
+You can also browse the app, navigating to http://localhost:8103/server_request or call the URL from a command line.

 ![service103-python](images/aternity-opentelemetry-service103-python-navigate.png)